crmaxx/Bella/README.md

 17. `Complete remote removal of Bella`

+18. `An interactive shell for commands such as nano, ftp, telnet, etc.`

-18. `A lot of other great features!` Mess around with it to see it in action.
+19. `A lot of other great features!` Mess around with it to see it in action.